nbdc-datahub/hbcd-docs/docs/access/metadata.md

 ### General Structure

 Most table names in the tabulated data follow a standardized naming convention with the structure: `domain_source_acronym`.
-This convention is designed to provide clarity and consistency across the dataset, making it easier for users to understand the structure and content of the data. ***In the current release***, each component represents the following:
+This convention is designed to provide clarity and consistency across the dataset, making it easier for users to understand the structure and content of the data.
+Each component represents the following, with possible values for data included ***in the current release*** listed:

 <table class="table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed;">
 <thead>
   <th></th>
   <th>Definition</th>
-  <th>Possible Standard Values</th>
+  <th>Possible Values</th>
 </thead>
 <tbody>
 <tr>